Introduction to Anthropology

 3. If Augustana doesn't own the article you're looking for, click on "Interlibrary Loan" under "Research Tools" on the left side of the homepage.
 It's free, and you'll usually get the article within 3-5 days.

-Created by Anne Earel, Reference Librarian.
-Updated November 2012.
+Created by Anne Earel, Research & Instruction Librarian.
+Updated September 2015.